reillypascal/RSAlgorithmicVerb/README.md

 cmake -S . -B build/ -D CMAKE_BUILD_TYPE=Debug
 # or
 cmake -S . -B build/ -D CMAKE_BUILD_TYPE=Release

+# you can add the flag -D COPY_PLUGIN_AFTER_BUILD=TRUE to copy the built files to the default location on macOS

 # after running one of the above three options, run
 cmake --build build